-Some Do's:
+Some Do's: DO

-- DO keep your canopy clean.
+- Keep your canopy clean.
 This is the best protection against mildew.
 Even on mildew resistant fabric mildew can grow on accumulated dirt or foreign materials which remain on the top or bottom surface and eventually damage or stain the fabric.
-We cannot be responsible for such damage. - DO wash down your canopy; brushing lightly with a cloth or soft brush. - DO hose your canopy down occasionally every month or so with a garden hose.
-We recommend doing this on a hot, sunny day. - DO keep the underside of your canopy clean by simply brushing with a clean household broom.
-WEBLON vinyl/dacron fabrics may also be washed on the underside in the same manner as the top.
-Mildew will not attack a clean canopy. - DO keep shrubbery and vines away from the canopy, as many bushes contain acid which can be harmful to your canopy.
+We cannot be responsible for such damage. - Wash down your canopy; brushing lightly with a cloth or soft brush. - Hose your canopy down occasionally (every month) with a garden hose.
+We recommend doing this on a hot, sunny day. - Keep the underside of your canopy clean by simply brushing with a clean household broom.
+The underside can be washed in the same manner as the top. - Keep shrubbery and vines away from the canopy, as many bushes contain acid which can be harmful.

-Some Don'ts:
+Some Don'ts: DO NOT

-- DO NOT fold or roll in extreme cold temperatures. - DO NOT drag your canopy across any abrasive surfaces, such as a cement drive. - DO NOT get insect spray on the fabric, as some solutions may impair the water repellency of the fabric and cause staining. - DO NOT allow water to stand on the canopy, causing pocketing and possible stretching. - DO NOT wash your canopy with a harsh or strong solution, or scrub too vigorously with an abrasive cleaner. - DO NOT force or yank your canopy when raising or lowering it.
-Do it gradually. - DO NOT charcoal grill underneath the canopy. - DO NOT store the canopy when damp or wet, Mildew is a fabric's greatest enemy and is caused by dampness.
-Mildew may grow on the surface of a damp canopy and permanently stain the fabric. - DO NOT permit leaves, twigs, etc. to remain on your canopy as they might cause a staining of the fabric. - DO NOT wrap steel or aluminum hardware with the canopy.
+- Fold or roll in extreme cold temperatures. - Drag your canopy across any abrasive surfaces, such as a cement drive. - Get insect spray on the fabric, as some solutions may impair the water repellency of the fabric and cause staining. - Allow water to stand on the canopy, causing pocketing and possible stretching. - Wash your canopy with a harsh or strong solution, or scrub too vigorously with an abrasive cleaner. - Force or yank your canopy when raising or lowering it.
+Do it gradually. - Charcoal grill underneath the canopy. - Store the canopy when damp or wet.
+Mildew is a fabric's greatest enemy and is caused by dampness.
+Mildew may grow on the surface of a damp canopy and permanently stain the fabric. - Permit leaves, twigs, etc. to remain on your canopy as they might cause a staining of the fabric. - Wrap steel or aluminum hardware with the canopy.